 Gok depe fortress

-Gok-Depe (or Goek Depe, gokdepe) that translates as a Green Hill, is the site of the Turkmen’s latest stand against the Russians that was the place of the battle in 1881 which ended the era of the Ahal Teke Turkmens.
+Gok-Depe (or Goek Depe, gokdepe) that translates as a Green or Blue Hill, is the site of the Turkmen’s latest stand against the Russians that was the place of the battle in 1881 which ended the era of the Ahal Teke Turkmens.
 Gokdepe village is located in the middle of the main road between Ashgabat and Bakharden.
 It is very close to Ashgabat, so you can easily have a day trip and return to the capital.

 Thousands of Turkmen troops and civilians were killed in the battle mentioned and in the massacre that followed it.
 This event is still remembered every year during the anniversary of the battle.
 During the Soviet era, this memorial site of the breached earthen fortress, was part of a collective farm.